-The values of notes and coins in circulation and DCash in circulation are disclosed in Note 17.
+The value of notes and coins in circulation is disclosed in Note 17.

 q) Related parties

 A related party is a person or entity that is related to the entity that is preparing its financial statements (referred to in IAS 24 Related Party Disclosures as the "reporting entity, in this case, the Bank").